12 MIN READ

 Cause:

-The uptake of phosphorus is inhibited in acidic as well as cool, wet soils.
+- The uptake of phosphorus is inhibited in acidic soils and in cool, wet soils.

 Treatment:

-Conduct a soil test and adjust pH to 6.5-7.0 with lime application.
+- Conduct a soil test and adjust pH to 6.5 to 7.0 with a lime application prior to planting.

 Symptoms:

-Yellowing, reddening and dying leaf margins on lower (older) leaves during vegetative growth and on upper (younger) leaves during grain fill.
+- Yellowing, reddening, and necrotic (dying) leaf margins on lower (older) leaves during vegetative growth and on upper (younger) leaves during grain fill.

 Causes: